Scottish American War Memorial – The Call

 Scottish American Memorial Plaque

-Architect Reginald Fairlie designed the Craigleith sandstone setting.
+The distinguished Scottish architect Reginald Fairlie (1883–1952) designed the architectural setting.

 Close-up soldier, Scottish American Memorial